tjoskar/angular2-labb/README.md

 Don't have anything to do with Angular but it is super cool so check it out!

 Take a look at `src/sw.js` in branch `service-worker`.
-With that inplace and some other hacks (take a look at `src/index.html`) we can get a load time at about 50 ms!
+With that inplace and some other hacks (take a look at `src/index.html`) we can get a load time at about ≈0ms!
 And that is awesome.

 We can also (soon) use sw to sync all shows in the background: https://github.com/WICG/BackgroundSync/blob/master/explainer.md#periodic-synchronization-in-design